daywalker90/payany/README.md

     * ***invstring***: the address you want to pay e.g. `user@domain.com` or `LNURL1DP6[..]6C72PP7X`
     * ***amount_msat***: the amount in msat you intend to pay.
 Always required for safety checks.
     * ***message***: an optional message you intend to send to the payee.
 This is either put in the *comment* field for LNURL based methods or in the *payer_note* for bolt12 based methods.

+Keep in mind that using *payany* may cause clearnet connections to fetch the invoices.
+DNS lookups for bip353 addresses use Google's DNS by default.